ChristinaScott/car_booty_website/README.md

 # Build a Flask Selling Website
+##For a basic Flask app, you mainly need:

+Install Flask
+Create app.py
+Define routes
+Run the server
+Return HTML or JSON
 ## Goal
 Build and deploy a simple selling website using Flask, SQLite, HTML/CSS, and image uploads.